Constants of motion in gravitational self-force theory: Applications

 which is in agreement\footnote{The value reported in Ref.~\cite{Isoyama:2014mja} is $C_\Omega -1 = \hat{\Omega}^\mathrm{ISCO}_{(1)}/\hat{\Omega}^\mathrm{ISCO}_{(0)} = 0.25101539(4)$.} with the high-accuracy calculations reported in Ref.~\cite{Isoyama:2014mja}.
 Similarly to $\rho$, we follow the methods described in Appendix \ref{app:circular-numerics} to fit for the near-ISCO behavior, leading to

-After properly accounting for the different conventions, we find very good agreement with the highly accurate redshift for circular orbits used in the 1PA waveform model~\cite{Wardell:2021fyy}; good agreement in also found with Refs.~\cite{LeTiec:2011dp,Leather:2025nhu}
+After properly accounting for the different conventions, we find very good agreement with the highly accurate redshift for circular orbits used in the 1PA waveform model~\cite{Wardell:2021fyy}; good agreement is also found with Refs.~\cite{LeTiec:2011dp,Leather:2025nhu}